alexholmes/hdfs-file-slurper/README.md

 you don't want this to occur, you must provide a script and specify an alternative HDFS filename.
 For example to run the same command as above and use the default (DEFLATE) compression codec in Hadoop, you would:

+<pre><code>bin/slurper.sh.sh \
+  --src-dir file:/app/slurper/in \
-<pre><code>bin/slurper.sh.sh --src-dir file:/app/slurper/in --dest-dir hdfs:/user/ali/in \
+  --dest-dir hdfs:/user/ali/in \
+  --dest-staging-dir hdfs:/user/ali/staging \
+  --work-dir file:/app/slurper/work \
+  --complete-dir file:/app/slurper/complete \
-  --work-dir file:/app/slurper/work  --complete-dir file:/app/slurper/complete --error-dir file:/app/slurper/error \
+  --error-dir file:/app/slurper/error \
   --compress org.apache.hadoop.io.compress.DefaultCodec
 </code></pre>